lemmon/kirby-plugin-gitstats/README.md

 return [
   'lemmon.gitstats.cacheTtlLower' => 1440,  // refresh roughly daily
   'lemmon.gitstats.cacheTtlUpper' => 20160, // keep entries up to 14 days
+  'lemmon.gitstats.cacheRetryDelay' => 30,  // backoff for 30 minutes after a failed refresh
 ];
 ```

+### Retry and provider backoff

+-   When cached data is older than `cacheTtlLower`, a refresh is attempted.
+-   If GitHub responds or times out with an error, the plugin reuses cached data, sets `next_refresh_at` for that repository, and marks GitHub as temporarily down for `cacheRetryDelay` minutes.
+-   While GitHub is marked down, other repositories served from cache skip refresh attempts; they resume after the backoff window.

 ## Roadmap

 -   [ ] Add support for other common Git providers (GitLab, Bitbucket, Gitea).
 -   [ ] Introduce a CLI helper to refresh cached stats in the background.
--   [ ] When refresh attempts fail after `cacheTtlLower` is met, reuse cached data and delay the next refresh (e.g., 1h or the next `cacheTtlLower` window).
+-   [x] When refresh attempts fail after `cacheTtlLower` is met, reuse cached data and delay the next refresh (e.g., 1h or the next `cacheTtlLower` window).

 ## License